Deepansh3600/Decentralized-Job-Board-with-Escrow-Payments/README.md

 # Decentralized Job Board with Escrow Payments

 ## Project Description
-A decentralized job board smart contract where employers can post jobs with escrowed payments, workers can accept jobs, mark them completed, and also get paid securely once the employer's releases funds.
+A decentralized job board smart contract where employers can post jobs with escrowed payments, workers can accept jobs, mark them completed get paid securely once the employer's releases funds.

 ## Project Vision
 To create a trustless and transparent platform connecting employers and workers, ensuring fair payments with escrow,clear job management on blockchain.